 The job placements created with Kickstart funding were new jobs.

 - caused existing employees or contractors to lose or reduce their employment

 - The roles you were applying for must have been:

 - a minimum of 25 hours per week, for 6 months

 - paid at least the National Minimum Wage for their age group

 - should not require people to undertake extensive training before they begin the job placement

-Employers must be able to develop the applicants skills and experience, including:
+Employers must have been able to develop the applicants’ skills and experience, including:

 - support to look for long-term work, including career advice and setting goals

 - supporting the participant with basic skills, such as attendance, timekeeping and teamwork